nicolasLepy/TheManager/Readme.md

 The simulation has gained in stability : money in game stabilizes after few years and remains stable after.
 Players and clubs average level tends to incrase over time.

-Some realism issues : Small clubs at beginning can't stabilize in professionnals divisions
+Some realism issues : Small clubs at beginning can't stabilize at professionnal level.

 <p float="left">
   <img src="images/graph_budget.png" width="40%" />